slowjams/Pro-ASP.NET-Core/z12-Understanding Middlewares.md

          // not sure why there is no such an interface for non async middleware.

          var ctorArgs = new object[args.Length + 1];

+         // assign the delegate to the argument that passed to the middleware below, that's why sometimes you don't need to pass "next" ReuqestDelegate when using middleare
+         // e.g builder.UseMiddleware<EndpointMiddleware>() as ActivatorUtilities.CreateInstance will provide everything it needs
-         ctorArgs[0] = next;
+         ctorArgs[0] = next;  // <------------------------------------------------------------------------------------
          Array.Copy(args, 0, ctorArgs, 1, args.Length);

-         // create an instance of the middleware at runtime var instance = ActivatorUtilities.CreateInstance(app.ApplicationServices, middleware, ctorArgs);
+         // create an instance of the TMiddleware at runtime var instance = ActivatorUtilities.CreateInstance(app.ApplicationServices, middleware, ctorArgs);   // note that we pass as I ServiceProvider created in HostBuilder
          //...
          return context => {
             //... need to grasp Expression and understand this part